hubyhub/cheatsheets/docker.md

-docker images               # shows you all images, you have locally. docker logs containerId     # shows you the logs of the container. (you get the containerId by via docker ps) docker run --name cool-name app:1.0   # gives your container a nice name, so you can reference it easier without containerId docker exec -it containerId /bin/bash # gives you the terminal within the container, for debugging, etc... docker exec -it containerId /bin/sh   # some containers don't have bash installed docker network ls                     # shows docker networks, which is used by the containers to talk to each other docker network create manfred-network # creates a new docker network
+docker images               # shows you all images, you have locally. docker logs containerId     # shows you the logs of the container. (you get the containerId by via docker ps) docker run --name cool-name app:1.0   # gives your container a nice name, so you can reference it easier without containerId docker exec -it containerId /bin/bash # gives you the terminal within the container, for debugging, checking env-variables docker exec -it containerId /bin/sh   # some containers don't have bash installed env                                   # check environment variables, usefull to test if docker-file sets them correctly docker network ls                     # shows docker networks, which is used by the containers to talk to each other docker network create manfred-network # creates a new docker network